SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/custom-command.md

 php bin/console app:talk-to-me ryan --yell
 ```

 THAT WORKS TOO!
 We can even yell at 'whoever I am':

 ```terminal-silent
 php bin/console app:talk-to-me --yell
 ```

 Awesome!
-But let's get crazier... by autowiring a service and interactively asking
+But let's get crazier... by autowiring a service and asking a question
-a question on the command line.
+*interactively* on the command line.
 That's next... and it's the last chapter!